 The Baptistery of San Giovanni is the largest baptistery in Italy, and also in the world.
 Its circumference measures 107.24 meters, while the width of the masonry at the base is 2.63 meters.
 Its height is 54.86 meters.

-Like many other buildings in Pisa, the baptistery is slightly inclined.
-The tilt faces east, towards the cathedral.
+Like many other buildings in Pisa, the baptistery is slightly tilted.
+The tilt faces east, towards the Cathedral.

 The dome is covered with red tiles towards the sea and lead plates towards the east.
-Probably, the cause of the difference in the coverage is to be found in the lack of money.
+Probably, the cause of the difference in the coverage was the lack of money.

-The small dome on top with the statue of St. John the Baptist was added only much later.
-The baptistery originally had an opening on the ceiling through which light entered, illuminating the baptismal font.
+The small dome on top with the statue of Saint John the Baptist was added much later.
+The baptistery originally had an opening on the ceiling through which the light entered, illuminating the baptismal font.

 The interior, surprisingly simple and without decorations, has exceptional acoustics.
 Inside the central circular hall, runs an ambulatory, with round arches resting on pillars, surmounted by a matroneum.